 Google Ads for Insurance Agencies

-Google Search is usually strongest when the prospect already has a need.
+Google Search can be effective when the prospect expresses an active need.
 Examples include:

 - car insurance quote [city];